EricLBuehler/mistral.rs/README.md

 Mistral.rs uses subcommands to control the model type.
 They are generally of format `<XLORA/LORA>-<QUANTIZATION>`.
 Please run `./mistralrs_server --help` to see the subcommands.

 Additionally, for models without quantization, the model architecture should be provided as the `--arch` or `-a` argument in contrast to GGUF models which encode the architecture in the file.

-It should be one of the following:
+### Architecture for plain models

 - `mistral`
 - `gemma`
 - `mixtral`